 Organic skin care means skin care products that are made using natural ingredients that are organically farmed.
 Organically farmed ingredients means ingredients that are farmed without using any herbicides, pesticides, GMO ingredients or synthetic chemicals.

-As with organic food, organic skincare ingredients are thought to have a higher nutrient quality than conventionally grown ingredients.
+As with organic food, certified organic skin care ingredients are thought to have a higher nutrient quality than conventionally grown ingredients.
 So, if formulated correctly these products mean more benefits for your skin and overall health.